 Venue: Tsurumi University, Tsurumi Junior College, and Tsurumi Junior College affiliated Sansho Kindergarten, 2-1-3 Tsurumi, Tsurumi-ku, Yokohama, Japan

-Friday, November 16th: The conference will kick off with a choice of day-long excursions to local schools in the Kanagawa, Tokyo, or Chiba areas, near Yokohama.
-Each trip features several schoolyards with different attributes: forest kindergartens, edible gardens, grasslands for nature play, and even a mountain!
+Friday, November 16th: The conference kicked off with a series of day-long excursions to local schools in the Kanagawa, Tokyo, and Chiba areas, near Yokohama.
+Each trip featured several schoolyards with different attributes: forest kindergartens, edible gardens, grasslands for nature play, and even a mountain.

-Saturday, November 17th: The second day of the conference will be held at Tsurumi Junior College, and will begin with two fascinating keynote speakers.
-Professor Akemi Miyazato, Headteacher of the preschool at Ochanomizu Women’s University in Tokyo, Japan, will speak about the intersection of preschool grounds with creativity, play, and life.
-Susan Humphries, First Headteacher of the famed Coombes School in Arborfield, Reading, England, will talk about the impact of school grounds on children’s learning and lives.
+Saturday, November 17th: The second day of the conference was held at Tsurumi Junior College, and began with two fascinating keynote speakers.
+Professor Akemi Miyazato, Headteacher of the preschool at Ochanomizu Women’s University in Tokyo, Japan, spoke about the intersection of preschool grounds with creativity, play, and life.
+Susan Humphries, Founding Headteacher of the famed Coombes School in Arborfield, Reading, England, talked about the impact of school grounds on children’s learning and lives.

-After the keynote speakers' presentations and a visit to Tsurumi Junior College's forested preschool grounds (designed by conference director, Dr. Ko Senda), conference participants will attend an International Symposium on Edible Schoolyards, or they will select a half-day tour to see local schools (Yokohama's first school biotope) or nearby Soji-ji Temple for a visit to experience Zen meditation.
-A Welcome Dinner of foods with local vegetable specialties from Yokohama completes an extraordinary day!
+After the keynote speakers' presentations and a visit to Tsurumi Junior College's forested preschool grounds (designed by conference director, Dr. Ko Senda), some conference participants attended an International Symposium on Edible Schoolyards, whilst others select a half-day tour to see local schools (Yokohama's first school biotope) and nearby Soji-ji Temple for a visit to experience Zen meditation.
+In the evening, a Welcome Dinner of foods with local vegetable specialties from Yokohama completed an extraordinary day.

-Sunday, November 18th: On the final day of the conference, attendees will be treated to an array of short presentations, workshops, and poster sessions—a wonderful opportunity to expand your knowledge of school grounds and how they are being used by schools around the world.
+Sunday, November 18th: On the final day of the conference, attendees enjoyed an array of short presentations, workshops, and poster sessions—a wonderful opportunity to expand our knowledge of school grounds and how they are being used by schools around the world.